Masers and Broad-Line Mapping Favor Magnetically-Dominated AGN Accretion Disks: Observations

 \subsubsection{Microlensing}

 Third and most recently, \citet{fian:2024.microlensing.response.mapping.keplerian.rotation.curve.in.qsos} attempted to reconstruct the circular velocity profile of five luminous quasars (SDSS J1001+5027, J1004+4112, J1206+4332, J1339+1310, \&\ HE 1104-1805) from the microlensing response of different velocity components of the C IV and Si IV broad emission lines.
 Microlensing has been used to estimate the size of the AGN continuum-emitting and broad-line regions at different wavelengths, as the response function is smoothed and suppressed depending on the size of the emission region (see \citealt{vernardos:2024.qso.microlensing.review} for a review). \citet{fian:2024.microlensing.response.mapping.keplerian.rotation.curve.in.qsos} find that reconstructing the sizes of different velocity components leads to a remarkably close-to-Keplerian circular velocity curve, in either C IV or Si IV and in either the blue or red wing of either line, for all five systems they study at $\sim 5-20\,$light-days (below which they obtain primarily size upper limits).
 Note \citet{husemekers:2024.microlensing.kinematics.blr} argue that there is still non-trivial degeneracy in the models when an arbitrary distribution of broad-line emitter clouds plus microlensing objects is fitted, in particular that some (though not all) of the systems in \citet{fian:2024.microlensing.response.mapping.keplerian.rotation.curve.in.qsos} can be comparably or better fit by ``equatorial wind'' as compared to rotating disk models.
-However: (1) per \S~\ref{sec:noncircular} the functional form of the equatorial wind model in \citet{braibant:2017.modeling.blr.geometry.kinematics.from.microlensing} and \citet{hutsemekers:2024.civ.bel.qso.region.size,husemekers:2024.microlensing.kinematics.blr} -- from \citet{murray:1995.acc.disk.rad.winds} -- still assumes and implies a strictly Keplerian \textit{potential}, simply that the gas is in a disky outflow geometry.
+However, we stress that our constraint is on the {\em gravitational potential}, not on the BLR velocity field.
+There is a long history of MHD-wind and outflow models for the BLR, going back to \citet{emmering:1992.blr.in.mag.winds,murray:1995.acc.disk.rad.winds} and explicitly tested against NGC 5548 observations in \citet{bottorff:1997.ngc5548.blr.mhd.wind.model.outflow}; more recent microlensing-era analyses \citep{braibant:2017.modeling.blr.geometry.kinematics.from.microlensing,hutsemekers:2024.civ.bel.qso.region.size,husemekers:2024.microlensing.kinematics.blr} similarly fit equatorial-wind kinematics to BLR observations.
+Crucially, all of these models -- including \citet{emmering:1992.blr.in.mag.winds} and \citet{bottorff:1997.ngc5548.blr.mhd.wind.model.outflow} -- explicitly assume a Keplerian {\em potential} set by $M_{\rm BH}$ alone, and model non-Keplerian gas {\em kinematics} on top of it.
+Our constraint concerns the former, not the latter, and is therefore consistent with -- rather than in tension with -- the BLR outflow/wind literature.
+Concretely: (1) per \S~\ref{sec:noncircular}, the functional forms used in \citet{braibant:2017.modeling.blr.geometry.kinematics.from.microlensing} and \citet{hutsemekers:2024.civ.bel.qso.region.size,husemekers:2024.microlensing.kinematics.blr} inherit a strictly Keplerian potential from \citet{murray:1995.acc.disk.rad.winds}, with the gas in a disky-outflow {\em geometry}.
 And the deviations in the velocities which would appear if one introduced an additional disk mass to the potential have the \textit{opposite} sense of the observational residuals they argue the wind model fits (i.e.\ they make the fit significantly worse).
 And (2) given our simplistic comparisons, our conclusions are identical if we restrict to the set of ``cleaner'' systems best-fit by the rotating disk models in \citet{hutsemekers:2024.civ.bel.qso.region.size,husemekers:2024.microlensing.kinematics.blr}.